-The address of the other accommodation, the dates it is to be used and the maximum number of candidates likely to be involved must be given.
+The address of the alternative examination venue, the dates it is to be used and the maximum number of candidates likely to be involved must be given.

 The completed form(s) must be sent to the JCQ Centre Inspection Service as soon as possible and no later than six weeks before the start of the examination series.